 Explain the rewards: What's the benefit to employees — not only in terms of salary and benefits, but culture, collaboration and everything else that makes working at your company special?
 These are essential things to include.

 Finally, in separating "must-have" from "nice-to-have" qualifications for candidates, you should also think carefully about what type of background you're looking for — and try to keep an open mind.
 Even for tech roles where significant training is a core requirement, new hires who have nontraditional educational backgrounds are increasingly the norm.
-In one survey, 44 percent of tech hiring professionals reported that the majority of their recent hires for tech roles did not hold college degrees in a related field, for example.
 These candidates may even come with slightly lower salary expectations, which is another reason they can be a great source of value for organizations today.

 Most hiring managers probably know from firsthand experience that employee referrals are great.
 According to one survey, a full 88 percent of employers said that employee referrals are the best source for "above-average" candidates, for instance.
 But you have to drill down into the numbers to really appreciate the full scope of the benefits.